JustSteveKing/companies-house-laravel/README.md

 </p>

-# A Laravel wrapper to get companies house information and validate company numbers
+# A Laravel wrapper to get Companies House information and validate company numbers

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/juststeveking/companies-house-laravel.svg?style=flat-square)](https://packagist.org/packages/juststeveking/companies-house-laravel)
 ![Tests](https://github.com/juststeveking/companies-house-laravel/workflows/Tests/badge.svg?branch=master)
 [![Total Downloads](https://img.shields.io/packagist/dt/juststeveking/companies-house-laravel.svg?style=flat-square)](https://packagist.org/packages/juststeveking/companies-house-laravel)

-A Laravel wrapper to get companies house information and validate company numbers.
+A Laravel wrapper to get Companies House information and validate company numbers.
 This is a work in progress and more methods will be added to the API as they are required.

-This has been tested thoroughly in Laravel 8, Laravel 7 is supported but if you find issues please do drop a detailed issue.
+This has been tested thoroughly in Laravel 8.
+Laravel 7 is supported, but if you find issues please do drop a detailed issue.

 ## Installation

-You can install the package via composer:
+You can install the package via Composer:

 ```bash
 composer require juststeveking/companies-house-laravel